codio-content/MySQL_Deleting/.guides/content/Truncate-table-d886.md

-What if we want to __delete the data inside the table but not the table itself?__
+What if we want to delete the data inside the table but not the table itself?

-The SQL `TRUNCATE TABLE` statement is designed to accomplish this.
+Just as when we _omitted `WHERE`_ in section 4.3, the SQL `TRUNCATE TABLE` statement is designed to accomplish this.

 The `hotel` database performance team has decided to remove the data from the `hotel.inventory` table but keep the table for future inventory updates.